 The median annual wage for materials engineers is $92,390.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $57,110, and the highest 10 percent earned more than $148,110.

 The median annual wages for materials engineers in the top industries in which they work are as follows:

 Most materials engineers work full time.
-About 1 out of 3 materials engineers work more than 40 hours per week.
+Some materials engineers work more than 40 hours per week.

-Employment of materials engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment of materials engineers is projected to show little or no change over the next ten years.
 Materials engineers will be needed to design new materials for use both in traditional industries, such as aerospace manufacturing, and in industries focused on new medical or scientific products.
 However, most materials engineers work in manufacturing industries, many of which are expected to have declines or little change in employment.

 See all engineering jobs.

 Prospects should be best for applicants who gained experience by participating in internships or co-op programs while in college.